Individual Vitamins & Minerals:

 There are many health benefits associated with magnesium.
 It plays a role in maintaining a healthy heart and healthy bones.
 In fact, without adequate Magnesium, Calcium cannot be incorporated into bone as effectively.

-Magnesium has been shown in some research to be effective in reducing arthritis pain, muscle pain and muscle cramps.
+- Magnesium has been shown to be effective in reducing arthritis pain, muscle pain and muscle cramps.

 Recent studies show that 70-80% of Americans diets may be deficient in magnesium.